 Conference call app-rehension?
 How to reduce your anxiety when video conferences form an important part of your day

-Video conference calls have become a necessity for those working from home – in fact, meeting apps are not just playing a crucial role in keeping people connected but also in keeping them employed.
+Video conference calls have become a necessity for people working from home – in fact, meeting apps aren't just playing a crucial role in keeping people connected but also in keeping them employed.

-And if you are looking for a new role, the chances are your interview will be conducted via a video call.
+And if you're looking for a new role, the chances are your interview will be conducted via a video call.

-But it is true to say that this new way of working was ‘downloaded’ by the vast majority of the UK with little or no training, and no time to adapt.
+But it's true to say that this new way of working was ‘downloaded’ by the vast majority of the UK with little or no training, and no time to adapt.

-And – whilst it’s no surprise that video conferencing apps such as Zoom are seeing a staggering growth in users from approximately 10 million daily meeting participants in December 2019, to more than 200 million, in March this year – it’s also little wonder that many are still struggling to navigate their way through so-called conference call “netiquette.”
+And – while it’s no surprise that video conferencing apps such as Zoom are seeing a staggering growth in users, from approximately 10 million daily meeting participants in December 2019, to more than 200 million in March this year – it’s also little wonder that many are still struggling to navigate their way through so-called conference call 'netiquette'.

-It is not just existing teams and familiar colleagues who are now having to embrace the virtual workplace.
-Whilst the Government’s social distancing guidelines remain in place, video conferencing platforms have also increased in popularity for businesses and recruiters as they look for safe alternatives to face-to-face introductions and job interviews.
+It's not just existing teams and familiar colleagues who are now having to embrace the virtual workplace.
+While the government’s social distancing guidelines remain in place, video conferencing platforms have also increased in popularity for businesses and recruiters as they look for safe alternatives to face-to-face introductions and job interviews.

 But despite its growing popularity, the thought of participating in video calls with managers and colleagues, and especially potential employers, is leaving people feeling anxious, stressed, exposed and exhausted.

-Priory’s Dr Paul McLaren, consultant psychiatrist at the Priory’s Wellbeing Centres across London, and Medical Director of the Priory Hospital, Hayes Groves near Bromley in south-east London, works with many people currently using video conferencing on a daily basis during lockdown.
+Priory’s Dr Paul McLaren, Consultant Psychiatrist at Priory wellbeing centres across London, and Medical Director at Priory Hospital, Hayes Groves near Bromley in South-East London, works with many people currently using video conferencing on a daily basis during lockdown.

 He says: “A lot of the anxiety in lockdown comes from the novelty.
 Video conferencing is new to many people, and for the older generation, tech can still be intimidating.
-However, for the younger generation sitting on a video call is more their natural habit.
-If you are concerned about a video-call-cum-interview, think of it this way: it may actually be less scary than having to sit opposite a panel of senior directors and HR execs in a strange and imposing office.
+However, for the younger generation, sitting on a video call is more natural.
+If you're concerned about a video-call-cum-interview, think of it this way: it may actually be less scary than having to sit opposite a panel of senior directors and HR execs in a strange and imposing office.

 “So yes, there may be a generation gap on some levels but there are common themes currently causing anxiety across the board, including unfamiliarity with the specific platforms your employer or client is asking you to use, a fear of embarrassing yourself in front of a row of ‘close-up faces’, the pressure of unreliable internet connections, and the thought of having to look at yourself throughout a meeting.”